pulseshift/ui5-cache-buster/README.md

     "my.demo.app": "./apps/my-demo-app"
   }' />
 ```
 From there the project structure will be injected.
-At the time, the cache buster only supports UI5 app components as resource roots, but all other artefacts (UI5 libraries, UI5 themes and non UI5 assets) will be added soon.
+At the time, the cache buster supports *UI5 app components*, *UI5 control libraries* and *asset-roots* as resources as well as *theme roots*.

-Therefore the `Component-preload.js` and resources listed in `manifest.json` (contained in `Component-preload.js` as well) will be read to create a deterministic hash based on the file contents.
+For example. if an app component is identified, the `Component-preload.js` and resources listed in `manifest.json` (contained in `Component-preload.js` as well) will be read to create a deterministic hash based on the file contents.
 The app path and the resource roots will then be updated with the hash:
 ```html
 data-sap-ui-resourceroots='{
   "my.demo.app": "./apps/cgfsybfu"